-- In-person at the Clerk-Recorder office in San Luis Obispo or Atascadero during regular business hours except during a County holiday.
+- In-person at the Clerk-Recorder office in San Luis Obispo during regular business hours except during a County holiday.
 Registrant will be required to show valid photo identification.

 - By certified mail.
 You will need to appear before a valid Notary with valid photo identification to have the Notary administer the oath.
 Send the two acknowledged Notary Oaths, signed Notary Bond, and appropriate filing and recording fees to the County Clerk-Recorder office by certified mail.

 This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County observed holidays.

 Click on location name to show hours of operation, directions and phone information

 1055 Monterey Street Suite D120 San Luis Obispo, CA 93408